 The BS in Clinical Laboratory Science program at FGCU has been designated as limited access.
 Consequently, the selection process is competitive and all qualified applicants may not be admitted to the program.

-- Submit FGCU Undergraduate Admission Application and satisfy all applicable university admission requirements.
+- Submit a FGCU Undergraduate Admission Application and satisfy all applicable university admission requirements.

 - TOEFL or IELTS scores that meet minimum university admission requirements are required from applicants who have earned their bachelor's degree outside the United States in a country where English is not the official language.
 This requirement is not limited to international students.